sveiae/blog/_pages/signup.md

 These questions can be answered with the click of a button.
 See our blog for more info.

 ## For security engineers and architects
-{% include figure image_path="/assets/images/macbook_malwareDomainsTest.png" alt="Global threat exposure" caption="Get anonymously graded against industry peers" %}
+{% include figure image_path="/assets/images/macbook_malwareDomainsTest.png" alt="Global threat exposure" caption="Deep dive into the gaps of your security tools" %}
 * Don't simulate attacks.
 Emulate attacks!
 * Test:
   * Firewalls